 - Genetic syndromes.

-During normal waking and sleeping, your brain cells produce varying electrical activity.
-If the electrical activity in many brain cells becomes abnormally synchronized, a convulsion or seizure may occur.
+During waking and sleeping, your brain cells produce varying electrical activity.
+If there's a burst of electrical activity in many brain cells, a seizure may occur.

 If this happens in just one area of the brain, the result is a focal seizure.
 A temporal lobe seizure is a focal seizure that originates in one of the temporal lobes.

-Over time, repeated temporal lobe seizures can cause the part of the brain that's responsible for learning and memory (hippocampus) to shrink.
-Brain cell loss in this area may cause memory problems.
+Over time, repeated temporal lobe seizures can cause the part of the brain that's responsible for learning and memory to shrink.
+This area of the brain is called the hippocampus.
+The loss of brain cells in the hippocampus may cause memory problems.